Andre De Grasse: Collegiate career

 He attended Coffeyville Community College in 2013 and 2014 before transferring to USC for his junior season in 2015.

-Competing for USC, De Grasse's legal 100 m time of 9.97 won the Pac-12 championship in May 2015 was the first time he ran under 10 seconds, and he became the first Canadian to do so since Bruny Surin.
-In the 200m, De Grasse broke the Canadian record with 20.03, and closed on it again with 20.05 in the final.
+Competing for USC, De Grasse's legal 100 m time of 9.97 won the Pac-12 championship in May 2015, and was the first time he ran under 10 seconds, becoming the first Canadian to do so since Bruny Surin.
+In the 200 m, De Grasse broke the Canadian record with 20.03, and closed on it again with 20.05 in the final.
 De Grasse nabbed global attention at the NCAA Championships by winning both the 100 and 200 metres ahead of favourite Trayvon Bromell of Baylor University with wind-aided times of 9.75 and 19.58, respectively.
 After the race, with encouragement from his friends to keep going in the pursuit of titles, he said "So I ask myself...world champion?
 Olympic champion?
 Why not me?
 I've come this far, and I've only scratched the surface.
 I want to keep it going.
 Track is fun to me, and as long as it stays this way, I expect to keep getting better."